 - Pro: $99.99 for up to 50 titles.

-I would imagine the first two pricing options are largely irrelevant to most self-publishing authors and the 50-title cap on the Pro tier is going to be unattractive to many of the more prolific indie publishers.
+I would imagine the first two pricing options are largely irrelevant to most self-publishing authors and the 50-title cap on the Pro tier is going to be too low for many of the more prolific indie publishers.

-It really looks like PublishDrive has moved to focus on the top end of the self-publishing market and has realised it needed to raise its $100 flat fee which was probably looking like a bargain to some publishers.
+It really looks like PublishDrive has moved to focus on the top end of the self-publishing market and has realised it needed to shift from its $100 flat fee which was probably looking like a bargain to some publishers.

 Whether it’s for you is a matter that only you and your spreadsheet can figure out and only then after getting an individual quote, which also begs the question of whether everyone with similar numbers of titles and/or sales will be getting comparable deals.
 If the pricing suits your particular publishing business then it could be a great move.